12th-15th July 2022, Amsterdam, The Netherlands

 We are happy to announce that the annual meeting of the Association for the Scientific Study of Consciousness will be hosted on site once again, after a two year corona-related hiatus.
 The 25th edition of the ASSC meeting will be held at the University of Amsterdam (The Netherlands) on 12-15 July 2022.

+The full conference program is now online!
 Besides symposia, tutorials, posters sessions, concurrent talks and of course ‘The Great Consciousness Debate’, ASSC 25 also includes the following social events:

 - ASSC 25 reception: Tuesday, July 12th (venue: Hotel ArenA)